ash1eygrace/ai-content/README.md

 ### Installation:
 1. Fork and clone this repo
 3. In Terminal open the directory ai-content
-4. Check that Node.js is installed via Terminal by typing `node -v` if you don’t see a version [Instal Node.js](https://nodejs.org/en/ )
+4. Check that Node.js is installed via Terminal by typing `node -v` if you don’t see a version [Install Node.js](https://nodejs.org/en/ )
 6. Type `npm install` to install any missing dependences.
 7. Type `npm start` to open the app via http://localhost:3000/
 8. Obtain your [OpenAI API key](https://openai.com/api/) via Log In > Personal > API keys > Create and Copy your Secret Key.